jptosso/coraza-gin/README.md

-This is a test middleware for Gintonic
+This is a test middleware for Ginonic powered by [Coraza Web Application Firewall](https://github.com/jptosso/coraza-waf).
+You may check the WAF documentation at [coraza.io](https://coraza.io/)

 Looking for contributors and testers.